 At the University of Michigan Comprehensive Cancer Center, our aim is to ease the transition that follows after active treatment ends.
 When you're in treatment, you long for the day when your treatment is finished.
 But for many, that day is less triumphant than they expected.
 Yes, you may be cancer free, but the worries are still there.
 And then there are the side effects: the fatigue, difficulty sleeping, maybe some changes in body image.
 They may linger, too.

-There are two survivorship clinics currently available at the U-M Comprehensive Cancer Center:
+There are three survivorship clinics currently available at the U-M Comprehensive Cancer Center: